 A default icon button indicates to a user that they can perform an inline action on this page, such as:

-Trigger a new element to appear on the page e.g. toggle additional information, open a modal or reveal an overflow menu.
+- Trigger a new element to appear on the page e.g. toggle additional information, open a modal or reveal an overflow menu.

 aria-labelto describe the action to people using assistive technologies, such as screen readers:

-A breadcrumb icon button is an exceptional case that uses a link element instead of a button and navigates to another page.
+A breadcrumb icon button is an exceptional case that uses a link element instead of a button because it navigates to another page.